 An Interview with Darrel Larson (Give Clean Water Initiative)

-Darrel Larson, as a chairman and founder of Give Clean Water Initiative, shared his experiences and daily challenges working with a non-profit initiative, insights on the game-changing role of GIS in his area of work and how technology is becoming more and more accessible to non-experts.
+Darrel Larson, as a chairman and founder of Give Clean Water Initiative, shared his experiences and daily challenges working with a non-profit initiative.
+Read about his insights on the game-changing role of GIS in his area of work and how technology is becoming more and more accessible to non-experts.
 He is currently leading GIS data collection process in Liberia which involves country-wide county surveys, tracking thousands of drilled wells, and tracking the distribution of over 100,000 clean drinking filter systems.

 What used to take hours, days, weeks or even months – to share data through handwritten forms, then transferring them to Excel worksheets, now can all be shared in real time using GIS technology.
 The power of this technology is radically transforming the efficiency by which non profits can deliver life changing interventions around the world.

 Introduce yourself, the Give Clean Water Initiative and your mission.
 How did you come to the idea for the Initiative?

 My name is Darrel Larson, and I’m the founder and chairman of the board for Give Clean Water.
 Since 2008, we’ve been providing a sustainable clean drinking water solution for the people of Fiji in partnership with the Fiji Ministry of Health.
 I’m also working as a consultant for Sawyer Products, the maker of the Point One water filter system that is used around the world.
 I’m teaching other non-profits how to use the Sawyer water filter in a sustainable way, while incorporating GIS training to track projects around the world.

 In 2008, I was looking for a place to do a clean drinking water project, since contaminated water consumption was one of the biggest problems in the world.
 I chose Fiji because I had a great relationship and network of people there.
 Our goal has been to give clean drinking water to everyone in Fiji.